 Radiation is a natural part of our environment.
-Our bodies are constantly exposed to different levels of radiation from natural and man-made sources, like the sun or our microwave ovens.
-Radiation safety levels are set to ensure that we are protected from harmful radiation.
+Our bodies encounter different levels of radiation from natural and man-made sources, like the sun or microwave ovens.
+Therefore, radiation safety levels exist to ensure that we stay protected from harmful exposure.
 So, what are the safe levels of radiation for occupational exposure?

 Radiation safety levels

 Radiation can be measured in different units such as rad, rem, or sieverts.
-The dose limits set by international organizations such as OSHA or the NCR are designed to keep exposures below levels that might cause health effects.
-These standards are based on scientific studies of what levels of exposure can be tolerated by humans without causing harm to health.
+Moreover, international organizations such as OSHA or the NCR set dose limits to keep radiation exposure below levels that might cause health effects.

 Ionizing radiation

 Ionizing radiation is a type of radiation that removes electrons from molecules and atoms.
 Excessive exposure can cause mutations and damage to a person’s DNA.
+This emphasizes the importance of adherence to radiation safety levels.
 Some sources of ionizing radiation are fuel cycle facilities, nuclear power plants, industrial devices used for scientific research and measurement, and even x-ray machines and CT scanners.

 Non-Ionizing radiation

 Non-ionizing radiation is a low-energy type of radiation.
-It is less likely to cause harm than ionizing radiation because it does not have enough energy to ionize cells.
+Basically, it is less likely to cause harm than ionizing radiation because it does not have enough energy to ionize cells.
+However, understanding radiation safety remains crucial.
 Some sources of non-ionizing radiation are heat and light from the sun or lightning.

-Although the standard does not state a maximum exposure limit, the NRC (Nuclear Regulatory Commission) recommends that whole-body and skin exposure should not exceed the dose of 5 rem per year, averaging over five consecutive years.
+Although the standard does not state a maximum exposure limit, the NRC (Nuclear Regulatory Commission) recommends that whole-body and skin exposure should not exceed the dose of 5 rem per year.
+This should be averaged over five consecutive years.
 Also, eye lens exposure should not exceed the dose of 15 rem per year.

 Protection against radiation

-Employers much ensure that radiation doses are kept ALARA or as low as reasonably achievable.
-Spending less time near a source, working farther away from a source, and shielding from a source can all help decrease the levels of exposure.
+Employers must ensure that radiation doses are kept ALARA or as low as reasonably achievable.
+Maintaining these radiation safety levels involves spending less time near a source, working farther away from a source, and shielding from a source to help decrease the levels of exposure.

 Radiation incidents can occur from:

-Radiation workers who operate in high-radiation areas are generally required to wear dosimeters so their individual doses can be monitored.
+Radiation workers who operate in high-radiation areas wear dosimeters.
+This allows their individual doses to be monitored according to radiation safety levels.

 Finally, employers must provide the required training for workers to safely operate near sources of radiation.